The Starbuck Chronicles: Plot overview

-Rebel begins in Richmond, Virginia after the fall of Fort Sumter, Charleston, South Carolina when Starbuck is trying to visit his friend Adam Faulconer.
-Starbuck is saved from an attack by Richmond's residents who think that he is a Yankee spy by Faulconer's rich father Washington Faulconer.
+Rebel begins in Richmond, Virginia after the fall of Fort Sumter, where theology student Nathaniel Starbuck has arrived after eloping with a lady friend who has deserted him.
+Starbuck is saved from an attack by Richmond's residents who think that he is a Yankee spy by his college friend Adam Faulconer's rich father Washington Faulconer.
 Faulconer wishes to raise a regiment to fight the Yankees, and he appoints Starbuck as one of his aides, with the rank of second lieutenant.
 Starbuck is there by circumstance, not for politics, and he is given the task of recruiting a tough Mexican–American War veteran named Thomas Truslow, who lives in the fictional Faulconer County.
-He succeeds by dedicating the grave of Truslow's wife and officiating in the marriage of his wayward daughter Sally Truslow.
+He succeeds by using his status as trainee preacher to dedicate the grave of Truslow's wife and officiate in the marriage of his wayward daughter Sally Truslow.
 Many other events occur between this and the start of the hostilities, when the Faulconer Legion marches off to the First Battle of Bull Run.
 It is here that Starbuck alienates himself from Faulconer.
 Copperhead follows Starbuck during the period of the Union invasion of the Confederacy by the Army of the Potomac under General McClellan.
 Battle Flag is set during the Second Battle of Bull Run.
 The Bloody Ground follows Starbuck as the Confederate army under Robert E. Lee invades the North, culminating in the Battle of Antietam.